Azure-Samples/azure-samples-net-management/README.md

-## Code Samples of Azure Python SDK Management Libraries
+## Code Samples of Azure .NET SDK Management Libraries

-This repo contains code samples that demonstrate the usage of management client libraries of Azure Python SDK.
+This repo contains code samples that demonstrate the usage of management client libraries of Azure .NET SDK.

 To find the code samples for a particular service you are using, please click on the folder that you're interested in.
 Each folder name is based on the Azure service, eg. Compute / Network / Storage